umarusama123/Shop_Project/README.md

 # Shop_Project
--Shop project for project1
+*Shop project for project1
--project Report
+*project Report
 -Implemented functions
 -product class that creates and stores products -inventory class that creates and stores inventories